 What is Ashwagandha?

-Withania somnifera, known as Ashwagandha, is a healing plant in the Solanaceae, or nightshade family.
+Withania somnifera, known as ashwagandha, is a healing plant in the Solanaceae, or nightshade family.
+It originates in India, but the shrub can handle dry climates and weather from 10 to 40 degrees celsius.
 Its leaves and roots have been used for centuries for improved thinking, sleep, arthritis, cancer, anxiety, and more.

 Ashwagandha root is popular in Ayurvedic medicine (Indian medicine) and has been used for over 3,000 years.
-It offers countless benefits to the body and mind.
-Ayurveda commonly uses it as a sleep aid and to balance various conditions that arise from ‘vata dosha’ imbalances.
-It encourages youth and vitality and is a grounding and nourishing herb to support well-being.
+The root offers countless benefits to the body and mind.
+Ayurveda commonly uses it as a sleep aid and to correct conditions that arise from ‘vata dosha’ imbalances.
+It encourages vitality and longevity.

-Ashwagandha is an adaptogen, a substance that helps the body cope with environmental challenges such as stress.
+Ashwagandha is an adaptogen, a substance defined by properties that help the body adapt to environmental challenges such as stress.
 Adaptogens are a unique class of healing plants that help balance, protect, and restore the body.
 These plants are loved by the herbalist community for their ability to correct imbalances in the body and mind.

 - Reduces stress & anxiety

 - Reduce depression

 - Boosts immune system